-Regarding our diminished value appraisal of a 2017 Dodge Challenger SRT 392 Coupe with 3,100 miles that was involved in a rear-end collision that caused $4,417.02 in damage.
-The vehicle was not disabled/towed and had structural damage.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
+Regarding our diminished value appraisal of a 2014 Land Rover Sport Autobiography AWD SUV with 32,000 Miles that was involved in a rear-end collision that caused $1,800.00 in damage.
+The car was not disabled & towed and did not have structural damage.The claimant hired an independent auto appraiser and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
-Obtaining a comprehensive Diminished Value Report is key.
+Obtaining a comprehensive diminished value report is key.

 Dealers providing opinions regarding diminished value were given information specific to this vehicle including year, make, model, mileage, color, options, any other pertinent equipment, date of loss as well as the nature of the repaired damages and the manner in which the vehicle was repaired.
 Dealer opinions are based on personal knowledge and access to auction results.
 Dealers were advised that this vehicle was properly repaired.

-We contacted several Dodge dealers in New Jersey in order to establish how these repairs and the resultant repair history would impact this vehicle’s Fair Market Value (FMV.)
+We contacted several Land Rover dealers in order to establish how these repairs and the resultant repair history would impact this vehicle’s Fair Market Value (FMV.)
 Dealers were provided with an evaluation of the vehicle’s condition both prior and subsequent to repairs.

-Description of damage: Non-disabling collision damages to the Rear with damage to structural components and no air bag deployment.
-Repair cost $4,417.02.
+Description of damage: Non-disabling collision damages to the Rear not including structural components.
+Repair cost $1,800.00.
 LKQ (used) and/or aftermarket parts were not utilized in the repair/not factored in to the diminished value.

-The average of six (6) deductions was 33.33%.
-This is the percentage of Diminished Value to be taken from the FMV at the time of loss.
+The average of six (6) deductions was 11.25%.
+This is the percentage of Diminished Value to be taken from the Fair Market Value at the time of loss.

-We established that the above captioned vehicle had a Fair Market Value (Average Trade-In Value) of approximately $40,000.00 at the time of loss.
-The Diminished Value was $13,332.00.
+We have established that the above captioned vehicle had a Fair Market Value (Average Trade-In Value) of approximately $62,500.00 at the time of loss.
+Diminished Value = $7,031.25.

 After making your secure payment please email the completed body shop estimate or insurance company damage appraisal to firstname.lastname@example.org